 - Let them be little.
 They will make messes.
 Finger painting, Play-Doh, drawing, glittery crafts, mud…it will be messy.
 And yet, super fun for them while creating precious memories — and they WILL be learning.

-10 Fun & Practical Preschool Activities
+10 Fun Preschool Activities For Your Homeschool

 Now that you have some ideas on how to start homeschooling your preschooler, we want to share some of our favorite preschool activities!
 We know some days feel like you need a preschool mom’s survival kit, but these are fun, engaging, and many of them are simple!
 These activities are great for practicing their numbers and colors while establishing a good foundation for fine motor skills, and providing an introduction to the idea of science.
 Enjoy!